intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

     cd ..
     ```

-2. Generate key for SGX enclave
+2. Generate the key for SGX Enclaves

-   Generate the enclave key using the command below, and keep it safely for future remote attestations and to start SGX enclaves more securely.
+   Generate the enclave key using the command below, keep it safely for future remote attestations and to start SGX Enclaves more securely.
 It will generate a file `enclave-key.pem` in the current working directory, which will be the  enclave key.
 To store the key elsewhere, modify the output file path.

     ```bash
     cd scripts/